-40 It should be noted that the vast majority of the wildfire risk areas consist of deciduous woodland (approximately 50 percent of the County land area and 70 percent of the wildfire risk area) while shrub and grassland areas are not present in significant quantities (together they make up less than one percent of the wildfire risk area).
+41 It should be noted that the vast majority of the wildfire risk areas consist of deciduous woodland (approximately 50 percent of the County land area and 70 percent of the wildfire risk area) while shrub and grassland areas are not present in significant quantities (together they make up less than one percent of the wildfire risk area).

-Thruway and Routes 44 and 28, leaving them vulnerable to closure during forest fire due to smoke conditions.
+Wildfires are generally considered to be a moderately high hazard in Ulster County42, particularly in the forested areas in the south and west of the County, where past wildfires have destroyed thousands of acres of forest with property loss running into the thousands of dollars.
+Many of the areas at risk from wildfires are also popular with hikers and campers.
+Several major transportation routes such as the New York State Thruway and Routes 44 and 28, leaving them vulnerable to closure during forest fire due to smoke conditions.
 Areas in Ulster County that are typically considered to be prone to wildfires generally tend to exhibit the lowest population densities in the County; and, as a result, exposure of people living and working in the highest hazard areas is often relatively low.